catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 Instance Creation
 =================

-The next step is to boot two instances where we will run Keepalived and Apache.
+The next step is to boot two instances where you will run Keepalived and Apache.
-We will be using the Ubuntu 14.04 image and ``c1.c1r1`` flavour.
-We will assign these instances to the ``vrrp-sec-group`` security group.
-We will also provide the name of our SSH key so we can login to these machines via SSH once they are
+You will be using the Ubuntu 14.04 image and ``c1.c1r1`` flavour.
+You will assign these instances to the ``vrrp-sec-group`` security group.
+You will also provide the name of your SSH key so you can log in to these machines via SSH once they are
 created:

 .. note::